 in Pharmacy Practice."

-Pharmacists, like all people, have professional biases and pre-understandings, and they too, go through their workdays without questioning their professional assumptions and activities.
+Pharmacists have professional biases and pre-understandings, and go through their workdays without questioning their professional assumptions and activities.
 A natural attitude holds true for pharmacists as well.
-Pharmacists, like all people, have a natural attitude; however, pharmacists as professionals have a collective natural attitude that will oftentimes determine their professional actions as well as affect their responses to patients' behaviors and attitudes.
+Pharmacists have a natural attitude; however, pharmacists as professionals have a collective natural attitude that will oftentimes determine their professional actions as well as affect their responses to patients' behaviors and attitudes.